novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-2/index.md

 Data batching is happening outside of the optimizer, in the `train` method.
 We can select either full batch or mini-batch training by specifying a number of records in the batch.
+So that is why this optimizer is not specific type of gradient descent (stochastic, mini-batch, batch), but just works with whatever weights are given for updates.

 Actual implementation of the gradient descent optimization: